BitcoinDesign/Guide/guide/getting-started/personal-finance.md

 - Where do these transactions happen?
 - What is the typical user flow of these transactions?
 - What risks and attack vectors exist?

+-->

+---

+Looking closer at the user experience, we can identify a series of common phases that together form a [usage life cycle]({{ '/getting-started/usage-life-cycle/' | relative_url }}).